-Christmas and birthdays are the perfect time to give some much-needed attention and shower them with some thoughtful gifts making them feel extra special.
+As things are starting to get back to normality, Christmas and birthdays are the perfect time to give some much-needed attention and shower them with some thoughtful gifts making them feel extra special.

 More than ever before, there are a few areas our loved elderlies need the most attention.

 - A little something luxurious

 - Promote being active

 - Help them enjoy indoor more